Treatment for Plantar Fasciitis in Shreveport, LA

 Those who experience pain in the heel of their foot that gradually worsens over time likely have a condition called plantar fasciitis.
 This common cause of foot pain and stiffness is the result of inflammation in the tissue that connects the bone of the heel to the toes, which is known as the plantar fascia.

-Dr. Angelo Morreale provides treatment for plantar fasciitis at The Foot Institute in Shreveport.
+Dr. Angelo Morreale provides treatment for plantar fasciitis at The Foot Institute in Shreveport and Natchitoches.
 Learn more about your treatment options for plantar fasciitis and call us at (318) 797-3668 to schedule your appointment today!

 What Causes Plantar Fasciitis?